gateixeira/manage-collaborators-action/README.md

 ---

-This GitHub action adds and removes multiple users from multiple repositories repositories.
+This GitHub action adds and removes multiple users from multiple repositories.

 If a user is already part of the repository, running it again with a different `permission` will change the permission of the user.